LucaVellage/parallax-plane-detection/README.md

 Every run is identified by a `run_id`, stored in a Postgres/PostGIS database alongside every stage's output.
 Re-running the pipeline for a different area or date range does not mix results and any run can be inspected, resumed, or extended later using its `run_id`.

 A full end-to-end demonstration of all pipeline steps is provided in `notebooks/01_pipeline_run.ipynb`.
-A second notebook, `notebooks/02_demo.ipynb`, runs the same pipeline end-to-end with no GEE or OpenSky account needed, using pre-supplied demo data (see "Demo Mode" below).
+A second notebook, `notebooks/02_demo.ipynb`, runs the same pipeline end-to-end with no GEE account needed, using pre-supplied demo data (see "Demo Mode" below).

 ## Repository Structure